-Student eligibility is reviewed at the end of each semester and students are notified of probationary or non-renewal status within two weeks of the semesters end (exact date varies).
-To appeal this decision, the student may appeal to the Board of Review.
+Students who fail to maintain the minimum standards for pace, maximum timeframe, and/or fail to maintain the minimum cumulative GPA requirements may be ineligible to receive financial aid in subsequent semesters.
+Student eligibility is reviewed at the end of each semester and students are notified of probation or ineligibility status within two weeks of the semester end (exact date varies).
+To appeal against the original decision, the student may submit an appeal to the Board of Review.
 The appeal letter must be submitted to the Director of the Academic Services Center by the date indicated on the formal letter from the Provost's Office, also sent via email.
 Appeals should be based on the basis of: injury or illness, the death of a relative, or other special circumstance.
 Appeals should explain why the student failed to make satisfactory progress and what has changed in their situation that will allow them to make satisfactory progress at the next evaluation.
 In some cases, additional documentation may be requested.
-Students will be notified of the result of the appeal by August 1.
+Students will be notified of the result of the appeal within 2-4 weeks of the term end date.

 Students who are called to active military duty are not subject to the time limitations of the SAP appeals process.